fmalina/revisions-blocl/activism/thearmchairactivistshandbook.md

 small my contribution might be.

-There's a hell of a lot of injustice in the world these days but the most effective tools for tackling it aren’t necessarily the get most obvious.
+There's a hell of a lot of injustice in the world these days but the most effective tools for tackling it aren't necessarily the get most obvious.
 That's one of the things I was learning on my activism journey - it was about thinking outside the normal assumptions.